 By the early twentieth century, there were many motorcycle manufacturing companies, which had their own unique designs.
 Some companies included Harley-Davidson, Royal Enfield, Triumph, Indian Motorcycle Manufacturing Company, and DKW.
 Motorcycles rose to prominence following World War II, on account of engineering improvements, lowered costs, and better road networks.
 They became a primary means of transportation in Asia, especially in large cities, and many motorcycle clubs began forming in the United States.
 Japanese brands—such as Yamaha, Suzuki, and Kawasaki—came to prominence in the 1960s.
 They became successful because they focused on small and more efficient designs that were cheaper.

-Ride to Work Day, also known as International Motorcycle & Scooter Ride to Work Day and Ride Motorcycles to Work Day, is being observed today!
+Ride to Work Day, also known as International Motorcycle & Scooter Ride to Work Day and Ride Motorcycles to Work Day, is observed next on Monday, June 15th, 2020.
 It was observed on July 22nd in 1992.
 It was observed the third Wednesday in July from 1993 until 2007.
 It has been observed the third Monday in June since 2008.

 How to Observe

 Celebrate the day by riding your motorcycle or scooter to work!
 If you don't have to work today, ride your motorcycle anyway!
 If you don't have a motorcycle, today is a great day to buy one.
 If that is not possible, you could spend the day reading a book that features motorcycles, or watching a film where motorcycles are featured prominently, such as Easy Rider or The Wild One.